AbdoMostafa2052000/Dubizzle-used-car-sales-data/README.md

 ### Results
 1. Analysis
    - Key findings and visualizations from the data analysis.
    - Insights into car price trends, popular brands, and models.
 2. Prediction
    - Performance metrics of different ML models used for car price prediction.
    - Comparative analysis of model accuracy and other evaluation metrics.
-Contributing